 Where to begin?
 If you’re past last frost, there’s so much to do!
 It’s the best kind of overwhelm.

-- Houseplants spending the summer outdoors should be happy.
+- Some houseplants enjoy summer outdoors.
 Just don’t let them scorch in the sun.

 - Veggies and fruits should be producing.
 Sow more starter plants and seeds for continuous harvests.